Taxi Driver's Licence

-In addition to your completed drivers application form, will need to supply the following:
+In addition to your completed drivers application form, you will need to supply the following documents:

 - Fully completed and signed DVLA form (this is attached to the application form)

-- Fully completed and signed Criminal Records Bureau form
+- Fully completed and signed Disclosure and Barring Service (formerly Criminal Records Bureau) Certificate

 - Full payment of the appropriate fee.

 Checks and tests

 The Council must determine if you are a "fit and proper person" under the terms of the Act in order to issue a licence.
 This involves a series of tests and checks being carried out with various organisations, these are: